 Unlike indecent exposure, public lewdness is not a charge that requires an individual to register as a sex offender.
 Rather, it is prosecuted as a class A misdemeanor, providing for a maximum sentence of a year in jail and/or a $4,000 fine.
 Nevertheless, with a conviction, a charge would still be present on your record, and there is a social stigma against any criminal record that involves children, sex, or burglary.
 Further, having a sex crime on your record can have the collateral consequence of being unable to obtain most state professional licenses, the inability to get certain jobs, and refusal to be admitted to certain college and graduate school programs.

-Even though many of these cases may clear cut, many times it was simply a mistake made.
+Even though many of these cases may be clear cut, many times it was simply a mistake made.
 Paul Doyle understands the consequences of a public lewdness conviction and will aggressively fight your case to ensure that the case gets off your record.
 Contact Paul Doyle today and take the next step to restoring your name.